Fact sheet: Confined Aquatic Disposal and Engineered Containment Facilities—Sediments

 Materials and Storage

-• Large amounts of clean and contaminated sediments, as well as sand and gravel, are often involved with CAD/ECF projects and may require temporary storage on-site.
+Large amounts of clean and contaminated sediments, as well as sand and gravel, are often involved with CAD/ECF projects and may require temporary storage on-site.
 Clean sediments, sand, and gravel may be stockpiled and covered to control dust and prevent sedimentation loss from exposure to wind and precipitation.

-Waste and Discharges
+Waste and Discharge

-• Any waste water removed from the contaminated sediments requires treatment prior to disposal back into the environment.
-Waste water may be treated on-site, or transported off-site to a treatment facility.
+Water from the dredged sediments needs to be removed prior to placement into the CAD cell or the ECF.
+Any contact water removed from the contaminated sediments requires treatment prior to disposal into the environment.
+Contact water may be treated on-site or transported offsite to a treatment facility.

 Recommended analyses for detailed characterization